Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/README.md

 - Add touch events to your app
 - Add keyboard events to your app
 - Handle window resizing
-- Add game resources to app
+- Add game resources to your app
 - Run your game on Windows 10 Phone

 <a name="Prerequisites"></a>